In the Twilights of Dew and of Fire (1)

 “Still falling in love?”

-Damien blew out his breath, lifting the hair curling into his eyes.
+Damien blew out his breath, lifting the hair curled over his forehead.
 “Yeah.”

-They walked in silence for minutes before Damien continued.
-“Sometimes, I get so ... freaked ... about all her friends, the things she does without me.
-I'm not sure Aniela could move Below.
-She has so much ... energy.
-I don’t want to ask her to ...
-I don’t want to feel like I’ve ... snuffed her out.”
+A stone circle quieted them, the climb a serious one.
+Damien waited for him at the top, falling into step again and back into his thoughts.
+“Sometimes, I get so freaked ... about all her friends, the things she does without me.
+I'm not sure Aniela could move below.
+She has so much energy.
+I don’t want to ask her to– I don’t want to feel like I’ve ... snuffed her out.”

-They approached the ladder to the building where Aniela waited.
-Vincent stopped and grasped Damien’s shoulder.
-“I can only tell you this ...
+They approached the last junction where Vincent would turn north, Damien east.
+He stopped and grasped Damien’s shoulder.
+“I can only tell you this.
 Go slowly.
 Enjoy your time together, all of it.
 Be truthful.
 Control your jealousy.
 Don’t make unilateral decisions.
-And when she speaks her heart, listen to her words and believe them the first time.
-Don’t question, don’t interpret, believe.”
+When she speaks her heart, listen to her words, believe them the first time.
+Don’t question, don’t interpret.
+Believe.”

-As Vincent walked toward the narrow passage, the passage that soon must be sealed, again he touched the letter folded into his vest.
-He would never be able to write his story for her; he needed to tell her, to see her.
-He wanted to show her this place, one time, before it was lost to them, have her hear the musician, experience the grand coincidence of it, show her how he stood at the door of her world, the chain to it in his hand.
+He stood at the mouth of the narrow passage.
+He would never be able to write this story for her; he needed to tell her, to show her.
+He wanted to share this place with her, have her hear the music, see how he stood at the door of her world, the chain to it in his hand.

 The wishes fueled his step through the gates and secret doors to the stairs.
-There was more he wanted, so much more.
-The lilting, probing, persistent notes of the music pried opened a secret hope boxed deep within his psyche.
+The lilting, probing notes of the music pried open a secret hope boxed deep.

 Not unbelievable.
 Not impossible.